detlaff/Old-page/_posts/2014-10-17-competitiveness.md

 layout: post
 title: Competitiveness
 date: 2014-10-17 16:34
-summary: Games involving other people change us, the way we think and perceive the world.
+excerpt: Games involving other people change us, the way we think and perceive the world.
 This comes true especially for titles requiring cooperation versus another group, where blame — a very toxic thing — becomes a standard.
 categories: Technology
 ---